keyboard_arrow_up

 Static O-Ring

-Used to seal two rigid, non-moving parts.
-They may be made from any appropriate rubber product or metal product.
-Because they remain stationary, they do not require any lubricants.
+Designed to seal two rigid, non-moving components, static O-rings can be made from various rubber or metal materials.
+Since they remain stationary, they do not require lubrication, making them ideal for applications where movement is minimal.

 Metric O-Ring

-O-rings with measurements specified in metric units.
-O-ring metric specifications are used with global O-rings and most O-rings used outside of the United States.
+O-rings with measurements specified in metric units, commonly used in global applications and industries outside of the United States, where metric sizing is the standard.

 EPDM O-Ring